×

 This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

-The dealership Business Development Center (BDC) is traditionally responsible for setting up sales appointments for new sales and service leads by:
+The dealership’s Business Development Center (BDC) traditionally focuses on setting up sales appointments for new sales and service leads by identifying, engaging, and securing potential customers.

-In order to establish a top-tier Business Development Center, dealerships require the appropriate backing for their strategy, which includes:
+To establish a top-tier Business Development Center, car dealerships need the right support for their strategy, encompassing tools, training, structure and process.

-The retail mantra of “right product, right price, right place” has proven to be especially true in 2023.
-Amid ongoing inventory shortages, customers have grown patient when it comes to waiting for the right product at the right price.
-Thanks to rapid digitalization, the “place” is increasingly outside the physical dealership.
+The retail mantra of “right product, right price, right place” has proven to be especially true lately as vehicle prices and rates remain high.
+While customers have grown accustomed to waiting for the right product at the right price, the right place is no longer restricted to just their local market – or even the physical dealership.

-Given the BDC’s ability to support multiple dealership departments and operations, there is no single approach to building an effective and efficient BDC.
-Successful dealerships can be found customizing their strategies to meet their unique requirements, leveraging their BDC’s expertise to bridge gaps between departments and address any shortcomings in the dealership’s sales process.
+Given the department’s ability to support multiple dealership elements at once, there is no single best approach to building an effective and efficient BDC.
+The most successful dealership BDCs are the ones who tailor their strategy to meet their specific needs, leveraging the BDC’s expertise in bridging the gaps between dealers’ online and in-store operations to address any shortcomings in the dealership’s sales process.

 To define your strategy, start by assessing your current BDC to identify areas of opportunity.
 Ask questions such as:

-Reviewing the current process is another crucial step that enables dealerships to detect and address any gaps in their BDC’s sales strategy.
-Although BDC staffing models vary among dealerships for obvious reasons, the most common model involves the BDC’s primary objective of delivering qualified prospects to the sales team for closing, rather than closing the sale themselves.
+Regularly analyzing a BDC’s process is important to proactively detect and address any pain points.
+While there is no one-size-fits-all approach, most commonly, the BDC’s primary objective is to deliver qualified prospects to the sales team for closing, rather than closing the sale themselves.

 How to Manage Your BDC

-Dealership leaders should begin at the top level when building a BDC.
-When choosing managers, it’s crucial to identify team members who can balance sales targets with a strong commitment to providing excellent customer experiences and relationship management.
+When choosing managers, it’s crucial to identify team members who can balance sales targets with a strong commitment to providing excellent customer service and experiences to grow customer relationships.

 How to Structure Your BDC

-The success of a dealership’s BDC depends on their ability to understand where customers are in their buying journey and tailor their communication accordingly.
+The success of a dealership’s BDC depends on its ability to understand where customers are in their buying journey and tailor their communication accordingly.

 In light of ongoing inventory shortages and diminishing customer loyalty, proactive dealers are finding new ways to leverage the dealership BDC beyond supporting the sales department.
 Serving as a natural link between a dealer’s online and in-person buying experiences, the dealership BDC is instrumental in:

-In order for dealers to reimagine their BDCs, they need the right tools, teams and processes to maximize their success.
+But for dealers to reimagine their BDCs, they need the right tools, teams and processes.

-Interested in learning how automotiveMastermind can help your BDC team effectively communicate with prospects?
+Interested in learning how automotiveMastermind can help your BDC department effectively communicate with potential car buyers?
 Contact us for a free demo.

 ×